 Save time in the kitchen

 When you can, save time and energy by preparing your kid’s school lunch the night before during dinner cleanup.
 Usually, leftovers are always a good idea.
 If it was a dinner success, you can be sure your kid will eat the same food for lunch the next day.
-And bonus: Leftovers make for easy prep.
+And bonus: leftovers make for easy prep.

 If using leftovers, jazz it up so that lunch feels special.
-Put food on wooden picks, use cookie cutters and make fun shapes, add something fresh, and pack it each item in its own section using a bento box.
+Put food on wooden picks, use cookie cutters and make fun shapes, add something fresh, and pack each item in its own section using a bento box.